-I’ll run through a few real world examples of what we can use LFOs for and how we go about setting them up.
-I’ll be using a few different synths in my screenshots and audio but you can use any synth with an LFO that can be routed freely.
+This tutorial runs through a few real world examples of what we can use LFOs for and how we go about setting them up.
+The tutorial uses a few different synths in the screenshots - but you can use any synth with an LFO that can be routed freely.

 Step 1: Simple Auto Panners

 If you are new to LFOs or they mystify you slightly, it’s best to start simple.
 I find one of the best ways to demonstrate an LFO in action is set up a basic auto-panner effect.
 The aim of the game here is to use a free running, sine wave based LFO to control the master pan setting of your synth.For those of you who are totally in the dark here and have no idea what an LFO is, let me give you a very brief explanation.
 LFO stands for “Low Frequency Oscillator”.